Unit rationale, description and aim

 Learning Outcome 05

-Use anti-differentiation and definite integrals to problems in areas, volumes
+Apply anti-differentiation and definite integrals to compute areas, volumes, and solve applied problems.

 Relevant Graduate Capabilities: GC1, GC2, GC7, GC8